wildfly/quickstart/security-vault-askpass/README.md

 You can remove the Security Vault configuration by manually restoring the back-up copy of the configuration file.

 ### Remove the Security Domain Configuration Manually
-1. If it is running, stop the JBoss WildFly Server.
+1. If it is running, stop the ${product.name} server.
-2. Replace the `JBOSS_HOME/standalone/configuration/standalone.xml` file with the back-up copy of the file or remove the Vault related lines added there before.
+2. Replace the `${jboss.home.name}/standalone/configuration/standalone.xml` file with the back-up copy of the file or remove the Vault related lines added there before.